THIS WEEK'S MOTLEY FOOL UPDATE: As of Saturday, May 21, 2022:

 If you came here just to get that Quick Summary of the recent Motley Fool's performance, there you go.

 The normal price of the service is $199 a year.
-But if you are a NEW SUBSCRIBER can claim this $99 a year price by clicking the link below.
+But if you are a new subscriber you can claim a $89 rate for the first year, or you can try it for $19 a month.
 They also offer a 30-day full refund guarantee so you can try it and get a full month of all of their picks risk-free.

 Remember, they have a 30 day money back guarantee so you have nothing to lose and lots to gain from their stock picking service.